 Delinquent debt can only be reported on your credit report for seven years from the date that the account first became delinquent.
 That includes debts that were charged-off and sold to a collector.

 For example, let’s say you have a credit card that you don’t pay because you lose your job.
 The account becomes delinquent.
 Then after nine months, the credit card company charges-off the account.
 Their in-house collections department hounds you for a year.
 Then they sell the debt to a third-party collector.

 Once that happens a collection account will appear in the public records section of your credit report.
-That collection account can only legally remain on your credit report for months years and three months.
+That collection account can only legally remain on your credit report for five years and three months.
 The clock doesn’t start from when the collection account was created.
 The clock starts from the first missed payment you had with the credit card company.